chef/automate/components/docs-chef-io/content/automate/ha_faqs.md

   chef-automate deploy config.toml --airgap-bundle <BUNDLE_NAME>
   ```
 {{< warning >}}
-  Downgrade the number of instance_count for backend node will be data loss.
-We can not downgrade the backend node.
+  Downgrading the number of **instance_count** for backend node will result in data loss.
+It is advised to not not downgrade the number of backend nodes.
 {{< /warning >}}

 ### Is Automate HA supports unencrypted traffic with managed service like AWS-Opensearch / RDS ?